mxballin/adoption-records/pages/recruitment.md

 For information about what you would be asked to do as a participant, check out the <a href="https://adoption-records.mxballin.com/protocol.html">interview protocol page</a>.

-If you are interested in participating, please email Mya Ballin at mailto:mya.ballin@ubc.ca.
+If you are interested in participating, please email Mya Ballin at <a href="mailto:mya.ballin@ubc.ca">mya.ballin@ubc.ca</a>.